apioo/psx/doc/getting_started/service.rst

 It is recommended to place your API logic inside a service.
 In the controller you only need to call service methods which return the response data or handle the request data.
 The service should be independent of the HTTP request/response context.
-Only the controller needs to read the HTTP data and passes it to the service methods.
+Only the controller needs to read the HTTP data and pass it to the service methods.

 In order to use a service from the DI container you can use the `Inject`